 The vertigo can become intense and constant for the first few days and you simply have to lie down until the symptoms ease.
 The vertigo may be less intense if you lie down and close your eyes but doesn't go away completely.
 It is often made worse by sitting up, moving your head, or moving around.
 In milder cases the vertigo is less intense but you feel unsteady when moving or walking around.

 - Some mild hearing loss on the affected side if you have labyrinthitis.

 - Nystagmus.
-This is a 'shaking' of the eyes from side to side or in a rotary movement.
+This is a 'shaking' of the eyes from side to side or in a rotating movement.
 You may not notice this but a doctor will look for it as it is often present.
-(Labyrinthitis and vestibular neuritis are one cause of nystagmus.
+(Labyrinthitis and vestibular neuritis are both causes of nystagmus.
 There are other causes.)

 - Other symptoms of a viral infection such as a sore throat, flu symptoms or a cold.

 - Pain in an ear.
 However, this is not normally a feature of a viral labyrinthitis or viral vestibular neuritis.
 If you have ear pain it may indicate that you have an infection with a germ (bacterium) in your middle ear that has spread to the inner ear.
 Or it may be due to having shingles in your ear.

 Symptoms of a viral labyrinthitis or viral vestibular neuritis can last anything from a few days to several weeks.
 A typical case is for symptoms to be bad for 2-3 weeks and then gradually to settle down over several days.
 There may be some slight unsteadiness for 2-3 months before symptoms clear completely.

 However, in a small number of cases, symptoms can persist for months or years.
 In these cases, the viral infection will have gone but the inflammation and damage caused by the infection may cause persisting symptoms.